Could Be Real

-Brighton & Portslade
+Brighton

 London-by-the-sea: a vibrant, creative, and welcoming city on England's south coast.

 Brighton is the most exciting and extraordinary seaside city in Britain.
 With its bustling, cosmopolitan air, abundance of restaurants, bars, and shops, busy nightlife, and graceful mix of old and modern, it defies comparison with any other British city.
+It's the ideal location to study English as an adult or enrol your child in a young learner programme.

 Set against the scenic backdrop of the Sussex Downs and traditional English countryside, Brighton is only 87 km from London on the south coast of England, with excellent transport links to London airports and many towns, cities, and places of interest.

 Brighton rose to prominence in the 1750s when it was adopted by London High Society, after the Prince Regent (later King George IV) decided to make it his home.
 The former small fishing town was transformed into a fashionable, graceful city of beautiful Regency architecture.
 The Prince Regent commissioned the famous Royal Pavilion, inspired by the Taj Mahal and now open to the public.
+Students at Loxdale English Centre enjoy regular social activities and excursions throughout Brighton and the surrounding area.

 Fast, frequent trains connect Brighton to London Victoria and London Bridge.
 Enjoy day trips to the capital while living in a more relaxed, affordable seaside city.
 The best of both worlds.